Plushoe/webhook-test-aa/README.md

 10: Removed 'github project' option from jenkins settings
 11: Cleared workspace from jenkins that I manually built
 12: Changed back to urlencoded... again again
+13: Changed repo url in jenkins to end in .git